-Clearwater Pass is an altered inlet stabilized with two jetties constructed in 1975 (south jetty) and 1981 (north jetty), and has a federal navigational channel maintained by the USACE.
+Clearwater Pass is an altered inlet stabilized with two jetties constructed in 1975 (south jetty) and 1981 (north jetty), and includes a federal navigational channel maintained by the U.S. Army Corps of Engineers (USACE).
 The navigation channel was first dredged in 1960.
 Material from maintenance dredging in 1967, 1969, and 1973 was disposed in the Gulf harbor and uplands.
-In 1977, beach compatible dredged material was placed as nourishment on the Sand Key shoreline south of the pass.
+In 1977, beach compatible dredged material was placed as nourishment on the Sand Key shoreline, south of the pass.
 The City of Clearwater purchased a hydraulic dredge and between 1981 and mid-1984, dredged and placed nearly one million cy of beach compatible sand on the Sand Key shoreline (R51-R60).
 Since 1985, the entrance channel has not required dredging to maintain design channel depths.
-In 1994, maintenance dredging of the Gulf Intracoastal Waterway produced approximately 7,000 cy of sand which was truck hauled to Sand Key Park.
-In 2015/2016 Clearwater Pass was dredged by the City and material was stockpiled at R50.
+In 1994, maintenance dredging of the Gulf Intracoastal Waterway produced approximately 7,000 cy of sand that was truck hauled to Sand Key Park.
+In 2015/2016 Clearwater Pass was dredged by the city and material was stockpiled at R50.
 Some of that material was utilized in 2017 by the private properties along Clearwater Pass between R48 and R49.
 The USACE dredged the Gulf Intracoastal Waterway near Clearwater Pass in summer 2018.
+Marquesas beach improvements were completed in February 2022 with construction of three rock T-groins and sand placement between R49.2 and R50 and the placement of 11,000 cy of maintenance-dredged material from Clearwater Pass that was mixed with 7,300 cy of upland sand.
+A seagrass mitigation site was constructed near Willadel Drive Marina across the Clearwater Harbor and intracoastal waterway.